-The two leaders in the development of the Level 7 qualifications in aesthetics are Harley Academy and MATA Courses.
-The original specification for the Level 7 Certificate was developed in partnership between Harley Academy and IQ (Industry Qualifications).
-The specification was then approved by Ofqual and has subsequently been adopted and modified by various other aesthetics training providers.
-MATA Courses developed the OTHM Level 7 Diploma in Clinical Aesthetic Injectable Therapies.
+Originally developed by Harley Academy and MATA Courses.
+The Level 7 specification was then approved by Ofqual and has subsequently been adopted and modified by various other aesthetics training providers.

 What should you look for in a Level 7 aesthetics course?

 Choosing a Level 7 qualification is no easy task!
 There are various providers who claim to offer Level 7 courses, and indeed, they may deliver a syllabus that appears to be Level 7, but the critical measure is whether their assessment criteria are nationally recognised.

 When choosing a Level 7 qualification, the first check you should do is whether it is regulated by Ofqual (The Office of Qualifications and Examinations Regulation) and accredited by VTCT* and OTHM.
 Qualifi also offer a Level 7 qualification, however, is is available to non-medically qualified practitioners.

 It is strongly recommended that you invest only in courses which are regulated by Ofqual (The Office of Qualifications and Examinations Regulation) and are awarded by legitimate awarding bodies.